 Ankle-High Measurements: This measurement covers the measurements you will need for ankle-high socks.
 Ankle measurement is actually important for all sock lengths because graduated compression starts at the ankle.
 Note that in some cases, the ankle measurement for the right leg may be different from the ankle measurement for the left leg.

-Ankle circumference: To get this measurement, wrap your tape measure around the narrowest part of the ankle, right above the ankle bone.
+To get your ankle circumference measurement, wrap your tape measure around the narrowest part of the ankle, right above the ankle bone.

 Knee-High Measurements: If you are getting knee-high (or longer) socks, you will need accurate calf measurements.
 These ensure that the sock will not be too tight or too loose.
 This is important because a tight sock will bind and roll while a loose sock will slide down the leg.